zaiisao/Documentation/en/Voice/volume_windows.md

 When using the Agora SDK, developers can adjust the recording and playback volumes for customization.
 For example, you can mute the remote audio by setting the volume to 0.

 ## Implementation
-Before proceeding, ensure that you have finished preparing the development environment.
+Before proceeding, ensure that you have prepared the development environment.
 See [Integrate the SDK](../../en/Voice/windows_video.md) for more information.

 ### Adjust the Volume of the Device